 Once transmitted, the IRS will acknowledge receiving a return within 24 hours.
 ADOR sends an acknowledgment within 48 hours.

-In addition to filing a return electronically, taxpayers who pay their tax due electronically will find the process convenient, safe and free.
+In addition to filing a return electronically, taxpayers who pay their tax due electronically will find the process convenient, safe, and free (when using e-check).
 All they need for an electronic funds withdrawal is their checking and savings account number and the routing transit number for their financial institution.

 The benefits of paying electronically include: